 Capsule to 10 mm diam., echinate, stellate-hairy; seeds ± globular, to 4 mm diam., blackish.

-Recorded in New South Wales from a disturbed gully with remnant rainforest and many planted species.
+Recorded in New South Wales from a disturbed gully with remnant rainforest.

 NSW subdivisions: *NC